maryi/CSCW-Project/Project report/ReportDocument.md

 Our project will test the MoCA framework as a lens for exposing the affordances of collaborative software and systems.
 MoCA provides a framework for describing collaborative work and will be mapped to the affordances of collaborative technologies.

-#### 3. The problem we are trying to solve
+### 3. The problem we are trying to solve
 Selecting the right tool for collaborative work is one of the main problems teams face.
 There are too many collaboration tools to choose from and many people are having a difficult time or feel overwhelmed trying to find a tool that will best meet their needs.
 Dudezert, Gurkan & Karoui (2010) suggests a technological perspective on virtual collaboration, which states that the efficiency of a team is based on the tool selected for collaboration.
 With such a wide range of options, it is recommended to establish a set of criteria that would be used for choosing the most appropriate tool for collaboration.
 In addition, Colace, De Santo, Moscato & Picariello (2015) suggest using a recommender system to solve this problem.
 Recommender systems help users find the tools they need based on user's preferences and feedback and have been becoming an increasingly important role in our lives.

-#### OUR PROPOSAL: MATCH MAKER APP
+## OUR PROPOSAL: MATCH MAKER APP
 Our proposal is to create a web application, that based on the MoCA framework, will help users find appropriate applications for collaborative work depending on the nature of the work.
 Our application will also look to benefit from the knowledge on the people and will allow users to register information about applications they have used for collaboration.
-As a result, our information database will store valuable user experiences and our application will aim to make more accurate recommendations to new users.
+As a result, our information database will store valuable user experiences.

 Although we will base our initial development on the MoCA framework, we will follow an iterative validation process with potential users to evaluate what extra features or dimensions not considered in the MoCA are required to our purpose.
 In the next subsection we describe with more detail our process.

-#### 1. Strategy and Methods
+### 1. Strategy and Methods

-Our application allows any user to describe the type of collaborative work to be done and our application suggests the appropriate tools.
-This function was identified as the first user requirement: *UR1: Searching for an application*.
-Additionally, Match Maker app allows users to register collaborative computer-based tools in our database, as a mechanism to improve the recommendation system.
-Similarly, this function was identified as the second user requirement: *UR2: Registering an application*.
+Match maker app is a recommendation system that intent to bring closer users with collaborative tools.
+In particular, the application allows any user to describe the type of collaborative work to be done and our application suggests the appropriate tools.
+This function is identified as the first user requirement: *UR1: Searching for an application*.
+Additionally, Match Maker app allows users to register collaborative computer-based tools in the system database, as a mechanism to help populate the recommendation system.
+Similarly, this function is identified as the second user requirement: *UR2: Registering an application*.
 Figure # and # show a preliminary interface mockup for UR1 and UR2 respectively.

 | <img src="https://raw.githubusercontent.com/maryi/CSCW-Project/master/Images/Find%20app1.3.png" width="300">                 |
 |--------------------------------------------------------|